daedalus5/mini-minecraft/readme.md

 Additionally, there is a function that can interpolate between two chunks of different biomes.
 It interpolates the height map of the two chunks over the span of a single chunk, and is passed the BlockType that should be placed at the top of this interpolated height.

 Using an intermediatry biome and biome interpolation, we were able to craft the scene in our commit.
 It is a forested river valley situated between two mountain ranges.
 At the bottom is the river, which originates as a "linear" river to the south and ends in a delta river to the north.
 Moving either east or west, perpendicular to the river's direction of travel, the player will move up a hill interpolating between riverlands and foothills, cross the foothills (passing over smaller patches of forest and snowy basins), move up another hill interpolating between foothills and snowy mountains, and then be in the cold, forbidding snowy mountains themselves.

+--- Crosshairs ---

+Added crosshairs to the center of the screen so the player knows where he/she is looking/aiming.

 Previous Milestones: